jdouglas15/Wonde-Code-Task/README.md

 My router.js file wasn't playing ball, it was something to do with my build and I couldn't figure it out.
 So to avoid insanity I just used components that start on the app.vue file.
 It's not perfect or ideal but hopefully you get the picture

+**Please see Wiki tab to see screenshots and further explanations.**

 Thanks,
 Jonny